farscapian/lnplay.live/README.md

 TODO

-# Development Environment
+# Backend Development Environment

+Front-end developers can develop however they want.
+The easiest solution is just running `lnplay` locally on your dev machine which exposes 5 core lightning nodes to your localhost (`127.0.0.1:6001-6006`)

 Backend development requires the following repo and a local docker engine.
 Debian-based is usually best.
-Recommend to `git clone --recurse-submodules https://github.com/farscapian/roygbiv-stack ~/git/tabconf2023` then checkout the `tabconf2023` branch.
+Recommend to `git clone --recurse-submodules https://github.com/farscapian/lnplay ~/git/lnplay`.
+During the hackathon we'll be working on the `tabconf2023` branch.

 # Future work